Admissions (Policy AD-1, AD-2, and AD-11)

 • Medical Imaging

-• Copy of current American Registry of Radiologic Technologists (ARRT) card.
+• Proof of current American Registry of Radiologic Technologists (ARRT) certification and registry

 • Traditional BSN

-• 2.5 Cumulative GPA for math and science courses
+• 2.5 Cumulative GPA on a 4.0 scale for math and science courses

 • LPN-BSN

-• 2.5 Cumulative GPA for math and science courses
+• 2.5 Cumulative GPA on a 4.0 scale for math and science courses

 • RN–BSN